 This course provides students the opportunity to discuss topics related to the preparation of their dissertation proposal in a seminar format.
 Students present their ideas and writing for feedback from the instructor and other students.
 Students may enroll in this seminar once.
 Permission of the instructor is required.

 This course provides students the opportunity to discuss their dissertation proposal in a seminar format, with support and feedback from the instructor and other students.
 Students are eligible to enroll in this seminar after enrolling in ORLA 7500 and before their dissertation proposal has been approved.
+This course requires at least 18 hours per week of out-of-classroom work.
 Students may enroll in this course once.
 Permission of the instructor is required.

 This course provides students the opportunity to discuss their dissertation research in a seminar format, with support and feedback from the instructor and other students.
 Students are eligible to enroll in this seminar after their dissertation proposal has been approved.
 Students may enroll in this course once.
 Permission of the instructor is required.